 My thoughts on being a female cameraperson and a director

-I ask everyone if they are ready and my grip clicks the clapboard together so I can line up the sound and video during the editing process.
+I ask if everyone is ready.
+My grip snaps the clapboard so I can line up the audio and video later in editing.

 No big deal.

-Would this have happened if 3 of the 5 people on set were not women?
-No, I don’t think so.
+Would this have happened if three of the five people on set had not been women?

-I had to look it up and see how often there were women in this type of field.
-It turns out it’s a pretty rare thing.
+Afterward, I looked up how often women work in this field.
+It turns out we are still rare.

-I’m always one of those hopeful people that just think, “well maybe they didn’t notice the cameras, lights and the sound guy holding a boom stick over the person being interviewed.
-It has nothing with me being a female in charge on a film set.”
+I am always one of those hopeful people who wants to think, maybe they just didn’t notice the cameras, the lights, the sound guy holding a boom mic over the person being interviewed.
+Maybe it had nothing to do with me being a woman in charge on a film set.

-But, when my co-producer even holds my camera, whether it’s off or on, in the 100 or more times we have been out filming for YouTube, our other docu-series, short films, personal projects or any photo shoots people are careful to stay out of his way and even go to him to ask if it’s okay if they walk in front of the camera while promising they will be fast.
+When my co-producer is the one holding my camera, whether it is on or off, people are careful.
+Over the hundred or more times we have filmed for YouTube, documentaries, short films, personal projects, and photo shoots, people tend to stay out of his way.
+Some even ask him politely if it’s okay to cross in front of the camera, promising they’ll be quick.

-As of September 2022, an article from Vanity Fair stated only 20% of cinematographers were women in both narrative and documentary films in 2021–2022.
+As of September 2022, Vanity Fair reported that only 20 percent of cinematographers in narrative and documentary film were women in 2021 and 2022.

 copy and paste